iota-community/treasury/specifications/treasury-tech-proposal.md

 In summary, Firefly code changes should be minimal and should be primarily focused on the ability to "execute the vote".
 Any other functionality should be done within Treasury Website.
 This will reduce security risks and allows us to quickly build up more features.

+## Firefly and Amazon S3 Bucket
+Firefly currently uses Amazon S3 cloud storage to check if there are new application updates.
+Tool must be build to synchronize "proposal/" folder from the master branch into the IF's Amazon S3 bucket.
+Firefly can access this S3 bucket to get existing and new proposals.

 ## Middleware for proposal management
 > Ideally, middleware is only an intern solution before ISCP is implemented and ready to be used.

-Middleware management tool will have to build to proxy Github's list of proposal to Firefly and Treasury Website.
+Middleware management tool will have to build to proxy Github's functions for Treasury Website.
 This should be a very simple proxy so it can be easily audited for any security issues.

 Proxy will keep a clone of the Github repository within database that clients can use to get the latest.
 The following tool can be used to sync git: https://isomorphic-git.org.